BhanuPrakash2203/com.castsoftware.uc.hl.deptree/README.md

 # Highlight BOM Dependency Tree
-The script is used to generate a dependency of Components upto the last level
+The script is used to generate a dependency tree of Components upto the last level

 ## Installation
 * Download and unpack the latest release of the dependency tree tool from https://github.com/BhanuPrakash2203/com.castsoftware.uc.hl.deptree